feskol/gitlab-arm64/README.md

 This repository provides **GitLab Docker images for ARM64 architecture**.

 GitLab does not officially support ARM64.
-As a result, GitLab does not provide official Docker images for ARM64.
-While there are some GitHub repositories that attempt to address this issue, they often take time to release updates.
+As a result, GitLab does not provide official **Docker images for ARM64**.
+While there are some repositories that attempt to address this issue, they often take time to release updates.
 This poses a challenge, especially when a security patch requires an immediate update.

-To solve this problem, I created this repository providing a Gitlab Action that checks for new releases twice a day and automatically builds a Docker image for the latest release.
+To solve this problem, I created this repository providing a Gitlab Action that checks for new releases twice a day and automatically builds a **Docker image** for the latest release.

 ## Features